Read the Nesmith Library Statement reaffirming our commitment to informing positive change in our community.

 Black History Month 2021

-Visit our Own Voices Tell Black History video recommendations each week of February to engage with insightful thinkers providing fresh, thoughtful perspectives on Black identity and to move forward with new perspective and purpose.
+Visit our Own Voices Tell Black History video recommendations to engage with insightful thinkers providing fresh, thoughtful perspectives on Black identity and to move forward with new perspective and purpose.
 The videos and this graphic are from TED.com's Black History Month playlist.

 We also recommend these Black History Month resources for further reading: